ionos-cloud/terraform-provider-ionoscloud/docs/resources/k8s_node_pool.md

 The following arguments are supported:

 - `name` - (Required)[string] The name of the Kubernetes Cluster. *This attribute is immutable*.
-- `k8s_version` - (Optional)[string] The desired Kubernetes Version. for supported values, please check the API documentation.
-The provider will ignore changes of patch level.
+- `k8s_version` - (Optional)[string] The desired Kubernetes Version.
+For supported values, please check the API documentation.
+Downgrades are not supported.
+The provider will ignore downgrades of patch level.
 - `auto_scaling` - (Optional)[string] Wether the Node Pool should autoscale.
 For more details, please check the API documentation
   - `min_node_count` - (Optional)[int] The minimum number of worker nodes the node pool can scale down to.
 Should be less than max_node_count
   - `max_node_count` - (Optional)[int] The maximum number of worker nodes that the node pool can scale to.
 Should be greater than min_node_count